MichaelCaohn/MichaelCaohn.github.io/_pages/about.md

 If you are interested in my CV, please drop an email at caomichael19@gmail.com :)

 More about me: In my spare time, I love swimming, cycling, and playing tennis.
 Traveling and exploring diverse cultures also captivate me.
-I've had the pleasure of spending over one year in Cambridge, UK (2006), as well as almost half year in Munich, Germany (2018), and Los Angeles, USA (2016).
+I've had the pleasure of living for over a year in the charming city of Cambridge, UK (2006), and have also spent enriching six-month stints in Los Angeles, USA (2016), and Munich, Germany (2018).

 # Publications